 Recent Friday the 13th events have been off the map in terms of turnout.
 Tens of thousands of people crush into town; tens of thousands of motorcycles line the streets.
 Untold numbers of fish and chips are consumed; vendors of everything conceivably of interest to motorcycle riders (which doesn’t narrow it down at all) set up to sell their wares.
 It’s a party that is incredibly huge, incredibly fun, and incredibly without incident of a negative kind.
 It’s hard to think of a gathering of this size of any group that could be having this much fun and still maintain the high level of order and peace as this gathering of motorcyclists, but you can (and must) see it sometime.

 So why not this year?
-Go to the Port Dover Friday the 13th websitefor more details, and above all else, remember to turn away from the TV cameras roaming the town that day, because your boss might just have a sneaking suspicion that you weren’t really all that sick…
+Remember to turn away from the TV cameras roaming the town that day, because your boss might just have a sneaking suspicion that you weren’t really all that sick…